Jixiee/Jixiee/README.md

 # Hey there, fellow coder! 👋

 Welcome to my GitHub profile!
 I'm Jixiee, a passionate developer and explorer of all things tech.
 Feel free to take a look around and explore the projects I've been working on.
-From coding experiments to Detailed notes, you'll find a variety of interesting stuff here.
+From coding experiments to detailed notes, you'll find a variety of interesting stuff here.

 ## 🚀 Quick Intro